COLUMN: Cities should enlist teenagers to clear sidewalks for absentee owners - BC Local News

 While a few strip malls had meticulously plowed parking lots and heavily neglected sidewalks, many did their duty.
 The same couldn’t be said for the corporate owners of large lots set for development.

-The sidewalks along many of these vacant lots in Central Abbotsford went entirely ignored.
+The sidewalks along many of these vacant lots in the area went entirely ignored.

 It’s easy to see why it doesn’t get done: No one lives on site, and it would be inconvenient and cost money.